bfiessinger/wppedia/readme.txt

 We are constantly updating this plugin to offer as many features as possible.
 Have a feature request?
 Don't hesitate and [contact us](https://wordpress.org/support/plugin/wppedia/)!

-### Template System/Structure
-WPPedia template files contain the markup and template structure for the frontend of your glossary.
-All template files contain several actions you can use to add/move/remove parts of the WPPedia Template or even restructure it completely.

-Just copy files from /plugins/wppedia/templates/x.php to /themes/yourtheme/wppedia/x.php and give it your own look.
-They might also left completely untouched.

-Another way to restructure WPPedia is to use it's actions and filters to modify content.
-More about this will be available soon in the Documentation.

 ### What is a glossary?
 A glossary, often called encyclopedia or wiki is an industry-specific word list with the corresponding explanations.
 It's very important that the terms defined are easy to understand and comprehensible.